ashara-id/sshbook/README.md

 * Node.js 8.16.0
 * npm 6.4.1

+### Run & Build
+* Run project: `npm start`
+* Create distribution package: `npm run build-osx`

 ## Features
-* Read user’s SSH config file
+* Read and create bookmarks from user’s SSH config file (~/.ssh/config)
+* Read and create bookmarks from system-wide SSH config file (/etc/ssh/ssh_config)
-* Access menu to launch shell with SSH command
+* Access systemtray menu to launch shell and execute SSH command
+* Default group separator is "__" and default category separator is "_"
+* Group and category details: First part of hostname is group and second part is category, the rest is the systemtray submenu name

 ## Todo
-* Read system-wine SSH config file
-* Group and environment.
-Use the current group as title and second part as environment
-* Group and environment aliases
-* About software
-* Icon
-* Item aliases
 * Preferences
     * Option to beautify name
-    * Option to use custom separator (underscore, dash)
+    * Option to use custom separator
     * SSH config locations with button to open the file
+* Group and category aliases
+* Refactore project structure
+* About software
+* Remake icon
 * Ignore list

 ## Known Issues
-* Duplicate shell for first lauch.
-Possible solution: Check shell status and use the first window if there is no open shell detected.
+* Nah